D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: Navigation-Oriented Scene Graph Compression

 \myParagraph{Communication constraints} Data sharing among robots occurs over a common wireless channel.
 Because of resource constraints of wireless communication, such as limited bandwidth, robot $\robotRespond$ cannot transmit its entire \dsgshortname to robot $\robotQuery$.
 Specifically, we assume that robots can send only a small portion of their \dsgshortname each time they receive a share \isExtended{request.}{request.\footnote{ Communication constraints can be practically intended as maximum transmission time $ \tmax $: a robot first senses the channel and then, based on available communication resources, estimates the amount of information that can be sent in time $ \tmax $.
 For example, assuming bit-rate $ r $, specification of $ \tmax $ unambiguously defines the maximum amount of bits $ b_\text{max} = r\tmax $ to be sent, which is mapped to a \dsgshortname-related quantity (\eg number of nodes).}} Hence, queried robot $ \robotRespond $ needs to compress its \dsgshortname $ \dsg $ into a \reviseral{subgraph} $ \dsgc = \lr \nodesc, \edgesc \rr $, \reviseral{with $\nodesc\subseteq\nodes$ and $\edgesc\subseteq\edges$,} \reviseral{that contains} at most $B$ nodes (where the budget $B$ reflects the available bandwidth) \reviseral{in order to comply} with communication constraints, while \reviseral{at the same time }retaining information useful for robot $ \robotQuery $ to navigate between the terminal nodes.

-\myParagraph{Pruning \dsgnames} Assuming navigation-oriented queries, the relevant information reduces to nodes and edges describing efficient paths robot $\robotQuery$ can use to move from sources to targets.
-Specifically, the collection of all shortest paths between each source $ \source\in\sources $ and target $ \target\in\targets $ is the minimal information to be transmitted to ensure that navigation by $ \robotQuery $ takes the minimum possible time, \ie the time a robot with full knowledge of the map would take.
+\myParagraph{Pruning \dsgnames} Assuming navigation-oriented queries, the relevant information reduces to nodes and edges describing efficient paths robot $\robotQuery$ can use to move across the map.
+Specifically, the collection of all shortest paths between a source $ \source\in\sources $ and target $ \target\in\targets $ is the least information ensuring that navigation by $ \robotQuery $ takes the shortest possible time, \ie the time a robot with full knowledge of the map would take.